Home Water Heaters Review, Types, and Selecting Tips

 Bradford White tank-type gas water heaterBradford White

-Tank-type water heaters are commonly known as standard or conventional type, and they are the most popular choice in the US and Canada.
-In Europe, they are referred to as cylinders.
+Tank-type water heaters, commonly known as standard or conventional types, are the most popular choice in the US and Canada.
+In Europe, they are typically referred to as cylinders.

 Tank sizes vary, ranging from smaller capacities like 2 gallons to over 100 gallons.
 The 40- and 50-gallon sizes are particularly popular.
 Models with smaller tanks are known as point-of-use (POU), while larger ones are referred to as whole-house water heaters.

 However, there are significant drawbacks to consider.
-These include standby heat loss, as the water is continuously heated even when not in use, large physical sizes, and the inability to repair them when they develop leaks.
+These include standby heat loss, as water is continuously heated even when not in use, large physical sizes, and the inability to repair them once they develop leaks.

-Tank-type water heaters typically come with warranties ranging from 6 to 12 years, while their average life expectancy is around 10 to 12 years, although some models may last beyond 15 years.
+Tank-type water heaters typically come with warranties ranging from 6 to 12 years, and their average life expectancy is around 10 to 12 years, although some models may last beyond 15 years.

 In North America, three major manufacturers dominate the market for home water heaters: AO Smith, Rheem, and Bradford White.
 These companies also have subsidiaries such as American, State, Reliance, Whirlpool, GE, Kenmore, Ruud, and others.